Kids need to have a good understanding of their finances, including their credit score and report. But when’s the right time to educate them?

 - How to request a credit report.
 Explain how they can order a free credit report once a year.
 Credit reports can also be ordered for free if they’ve been recently been rejected for credit.
 Otherwise, they can pay a fee to view their credit report.

 - Why they should monitor their credit report and score.
 Some people think that if they pay bills on time, they don’t need to check their credit report — this is a mistake.
-By reviewing each credit report from the major credit bureaus, they can scan the report for errors or any fraudulent activity — this can also protect against identity theft.
+By reviewing your kid’s credit report from the major credit bureaus, they can scan the report for errors or any fraudulent activity — you can also freeze your kid’s credit to ensure it isn’t compromised.

 - Why credit scores matter.
 Credit scores range from 300-850 and good scores start at 680, while excellent scores begin at 720.
 Those three magical numbers directly impact credit approval chances, interest rates and much more.